 Dr. Michael Williams is the dean of the School of Business and Management at Thomas Edison State College.
 His professional background combines more than 25 years of higher education, executive-level coaching, consulting and teaching.

 Dr. Williams joined Thomas Edison State College in September of 2012 as associate dean of the Master of Business Administration (MBA) Program.
-He led the development and implementation of the College’s first MBA cohort and created the new MBA Preparatory Program, which is designed for those interested in the MBA but who do not have an undergraduate business degree and who do not possess the prerequisites for the program.
+He led the development and implementation of the College’s first MBA cohort and created the new Graduate Business Preparatory Program, which is designed for those interested in a graduate business degree but who do not have an undergraduate business degree and who do not possess the prerequisites for the program.

 In March 2013, Dr. Williams was named dean of the School of Business and Management.